Public Diplomacy

 This definition has three fundamental parts:

-1. Actor 1 (Communicator): Duly accredited representative (diplomat) of a sovereign polity
+1. Actor 1 (Communicator): Duly accredited representative (diplomat) of a sovereign political entity

-2. Actor 2 (Receiver): Private person of another sovereign polity
+2. Actor 2 (Receiver): Private person of another sovereign political entity

 3. Communication from Actor 1 to Actor 2